Building Bright Futures:

 WHAT ATTENDEES GET

-- CEUs will be provided for Social Workers and Early Intervention Specialists, pending approval.
+CEUs will be provided for Early Intervention Specialists and Social Workers.